mnjaaga/Decision-Tree-Classification/README.md

 # Decision-Tree-Classification

-The following questions are answered using the data(heart disease) attached.
+The following questions are answered using the data(csv) attached.

 1. Load the data into Python
 2. Select the features and the target.